starsheriff/train-os/10-interrupts/README.md

 Wow, this looks like a bumpy ride ahead.

-## LDTR and LDT
+## IDTR and LDT

-The `LDTR` tells the cpu where to find.
+The `IDTR` (_interrupt descriptor table register_)  tells the cpu where to find.
 It solves two things with only using one register...